emmyoncloud/emmyoncloud/README.md

 - 💻 I’m currently building...
 - 🧠 I’m constantly learning and upskilling...
 - 🤝🏾 I’m looking to collaborate on Software Development and Open-Source Projects especially Cloud and DevOps Engineering related.
-- ⚡ Favourite Quote: "_Success isn't Owned, it's Leased, and the rent is due Every day._"
+- ⚡ Favourite Quote: "_Success isn't Owned, it's Leased, and the rent is due Everyday._"

 ## 🛠️ Technologies & Tools